recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

 = I find this *easy* plugin too complex with too many options.
 Any alternatives? =

-If you feel that the features of Easy AdSense are a bit too much, consider my lean and mean AdSense plugin [AdSense Now!](http://www.thulasidas.com/plugins/adsense-now/ "The simplest possible way to AdSense enable your blog")
+If you feel that the features of Easy Plugin for AdSense are a bit too much, consider my lean and mean AdSense plugin [AdSense Now!](http://www.thulasidas.com/plugins/adsense-now/ "The simplest possible way to AdSense enable your blog")

 = I am having a difficult time getting the middle of post ads to show.
 They show in some posts, but not all of them.
 Any possible recommendations? =